Financial Aid Office

 - You are enrolled and attending as at least a half-time student at an institution of higher education

 - For any period not to exceed three (3) years you :

 - are active in certain military service.

-the Perkins Master Promissory Note, Statement of Rights & Responsibility, and the entrance interview form by clicking here.
+and review the Perkins Master Promissory Note, Statement of Rights & Responsibility, and the entrance interview questionnaire by clicking here.

 Federal Nursing Loan

 The Nursing Education Loan

 to $5,000 a year for students working towards a degree in the nursing program.
 Eligibility requirements